 Any current PRCC student or employee may check out books at the Libraries on the Poplarville, Hattiesburg and Hancock campuses.
 Books are checked out for a semester period.
 If books are not returned, borrowers are blocked from checking out other books pending return of materials or payment of replacement costs.
 Students must return all books before the end of each semester.

-In a college Library or the Learning Labs, students are expected to be able to work quietly and independently without constant supervision.
+In each Library or the Learning Labs, students are expected to be able to work quietly and independently without constant supervision.
 Students should remember that the Libraries and Learning Labs are places to study and not a place to disturb other students.
 Should a staff member ask an individual or a group of students to be quiet more than once, then the individual or group will be asked to leave the building.
 Students should refer to the Pearl River Community College Student Handbook for further rules and regulations concerning conduct by students in the Libraries and Learning Labs.
 Patrons are requested not to eat, drink, smoke, or use tobacco products in the Libraries and Learning Labs.
-Also, the Cat Country Guide states that students are not allowed in the Libraries, Learning Lab, or the Testing rooms.
+Children are not allowed in the Libraries, Learning Lab, or the Testing rooms.
 Cell phone usage should be discrete while in the Libraries and Learning Labs.
-Cellular phones are restricted to areas outside the buildings.
 Problems should be brought to the attention of the library staff.